Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

 - Our products range from unique, non repeatable paintings, candles of all variety (Scented, Melts, & Non-Scented) and pottery such as mugs, plates and vases

-- Our unique selling point is simply the love and quality gon in to each product, great levels of care and effort go into each item, and it shows.
+- Our unique selling point is simply the love and quality gone in to each product, great levels of care and effort go into each item, and it shows.
 Often it's to just get someone a voucher, socks or some bodywash, but with our items your loved one is sure to appreciate the level of thought gone into each product